Bloody Romance

 The series was a commercial success and passed 600 million views online by August 2018.
 It was praised for its tight plot and high production quality despite a low budget, as well as for featuring a strong female lead.

 Synopsis

 A story about a young woman who was exploited in the past, having gone through hell and back to become an assassin.

-During the chaotic period towards the end of the Tang Dynasty, Qi Xue accidentally enters a mysterious city and was given the name Wan Mei.
+During the chaotic period towards the end of the Tang dynasty, Su Qixue accidentally enters a mysterious organization called Gui Hua City and was given the name Wan Mei.
 Tasked with dangerous missions, she puts herself in danger for each task but gains the protection of Chang An, a mysterious man, as a shadow.
 The two become embroiled in a greater conspiracy involving a deadly struggle for power.

+Gui Hua City

+Gui Hua City was originally a secret service established by Empress Wu Zetian of the Zhou dynasty.
+After her abdication, she turned it into an assassin business.
+The organization has existed for hundreds of years.